hardenedpenguin/ASL3_Multi_App_Install/README.md

 sudo ./m_app.sh
 ```

-This will take a little while to install but you will encounter some prompts for information.
+This will take a little while to install and you will encounter some prompts for information.
 Please answer them as you see needed but most of them, if not all, will most likely be a yes answer.
 But if you are a more advanced user then you can make whatever choice you wish.

 This script will install AllScan, DVSwitch Server, SkywarnPlus and Supermon 7.4+

-It is my wish that you find this cript file useful.
+It is my wish that you find this script file useful.

 73 DE KD5FMU